Runaway Bay

 AreaSearch analysis of residential development drivers sees Runaway Bay recording a relatively average level of approval activity when compared to local markets analysed countrywide

-New homes are being constructed at an average expected cost of $704,000, slightly above the regional average, suggesting focus on quality developments.
 In FY-26, $8.7 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
-Compared to Rest of Qld, Runaway Bay has around two-thirds the rate of new dwelling approvals per person and ranks among the 54th percentile nationally for development activity, though recent periods show an increase.
-This lower rate may reflect market maturity and possible development constraints.
-New developments consist of 35% standalone homes and 65% attached dwellings, favouring compact living options which offer affordable entry pathways attracting downsizers, investors, and first-time purchasers.
+Compared to the Rest of Qld, Runaway Bay has around two-thirds the rate of new dwelling approvals per person and ranks among the 54th percentile nationally, though development activity has increased recently.
+This lower rate may indicate market maturity or possible development constraints.
+New development consists of 35% standalone homes and 65% attached dwellings, favouring compact living which offers affordable entry pathways for downsizers, investors, and first-time purchasers.
+With around 321 people per dwelling approval, Runaway Bay exhibits characteristics of a low-density area.

 Frequently Asked Questions - Development